 20001 Emerald Coast Pkwy, Destin, FL 32541

 *Destin Commons – The newest premier shopping center in the Florida Panhandle, Destin Commons specially invites families with young children with their outside playground, movie theater, toys stores, and children’s clothing stores.
 My favorite store to spend time shopping is in the Learning Express.
 Stuffed to the rafters with toys, games, and more toys, Learning Express is an easy place to take your kids to cool off from the sunny heat.
 Another of my not-to-miss stores is Hugs and Hissyfits – a children’s boutique clothing store with some of the cutest clothing for your kids.
 Take a break from shopping and hop on board the kid’s train that takes a trip through the streets of the Commons.
 You might even catch one of the Commons special kids events.
-Check out their DC Kids blog for their schedule of activities.
+Check out their events page for their schedule of activities.
 Who knows – you might just catch the Mad Hatter himself in person!

 4300 Legendary Drive, Destin, Florida 32541